in2code-de/ipandlanguageredirect/README.md

                 ]
             ],

-            // Build URI to language 2 if browser language is chinese "cn" 2 => [
+            // Build URI to language 2 if browser language is chinese "zh" 2 => [
                 'identifier' => 'worldwide_chinese',
                 'domain' => [